Hermann Hauser

-Hermann Maria Hauser, KBE, FRS, FREng, FInstP, CPhys (born 1948) is an Austrian-born entrepreneur, venture capitalist and inventor who is primarily associated with the Cambridge technology community in England.
+Hermann Maria Hauser KBE (born 1948) is an entrepreneur, venture capitalist and inventor who is primarily associated with the Cambridge technology community in England.

 Education and early life

 When Hauser was 16 he went to the United Kingdom to learn English at a language school in Cambridge.
-After a master's degree in Physics from Vienna University, he returned to King's College, Cambridge to do a PhD in Physics at the Cavendish Laboratory.
+After a master's degree in physics from Vienna University, he returned to King's College, Cambridge to do a PhD in physics at the Cavendish Laboratory.

 Career

 Hauser is probably best known for his part in setting up Acorn Computers with Chris Curry in 1978.
 When Olivetti took control of Acorn in 1985 he became vice-president for research at Olivetti, in charge of laboratories in the US and Europe.
 In 1986, Hauser co-founded the Olivetti Research Laboratory (ORL) in Cambridge with Andy Hopper, who became the laboratory's director.
 Hauser's role in Acorn was portrayed by Edward Baker-Duly in the BBC drama Micro Men.

 In 1988, Hauser left Olivetti to start the Active Book Company, investing £1 million of his own money.
 The company sought to develop a portable ARM-based microcomputer "the size of a paperback book", featuring a screen and stylus for interaction and employing a "book" metaphor known as Hyperpage.
 The company planned to launch its first product after Christmas 1990, featuring an approximately A5-sized reflective display, automatic recognition of printed, as opposed to cursive, characters, and employing a multipurpose chip called Hercules featuring a static, low-power ARM core.
 A licensing agreement had been signed with Acorn for access to that company's hardware and software technology, and the company was seeking application developers for the platform.
+The Active Book was intended to cost around $2,000, provide eight to ten hours of battery life, and was to run the Helios operating system.
 Not wanting to repeat the mistakes made by Acorn, which had kept its technology to itself, he demonstrated the Active Book to as many large companies as he could.
 AT&T Corporation acquired Active Book in July 1991 and incorporated it into their EO Personal Communicator, which was released in April 1993.
 Hauser became chief technical officer and chairman of EO Europe.
 Sales did not meet expectations, and AT&T's EO subsidiary folded on 29 July 1994.

 In 1990, Hauser was involved in spinning out Advanced RISC Machines (ARM) from Acorn.

 In 1993, Hauser set up Advanced Telecommunication Modules Ltd with Andy Hopper.
 The company was acquired by Conexant Systems on 1 March 2004.
 He founded NetChannel Ltd in June 1996 as a holding company to begin work on marketing the NetStation.
 NetChannel was sold to AOL in 1996.
 He claimed in the 1990s that the networking technology used for AppleTalk was based on the (unpatented) Cambridge Ring.